-Sitting upright, in normal touring position, with sudden full throttle at about 5000 rpm, the front wheel would rise, and continue to rise to a quite nasty height, to about 7500, when I would usually back off the throttle.
-I only took it beyond 7500 a few dozen times, once to 8000.
+Sitting upright, in normal touring position, with sudden full throttle at about 5000 rpm, the front wheel would rise, and continue to rise to a quite nasty height as the throttle remained open and I would usually back off the throttle quickly.
+I only took it beyond 7000 a few dozen times, once to 8000.
 I'd built the engine to be able to be run at a bit over 8000, but was always very concerned as I went over 7000.
-In order to keep the front wheel on the ground I had to move my butt ...and also lean WAY FORWARD against the windshield.
+In order to keep the front wheel on the ground I had to move my butt ...and also lean rather far forward, even against the windshield.
 If I had weighed more, perhaps less leaning would have been required to maintain control.

 There was never a serious mechanical problem (except with the original transmission mods), in normal (yes, even very spirited!) riding.
-One of my earliest modified rocker arms broke, and VERY luckily that did no serious damage.
+One of my earliest rocker arms broke, and VERY luckily that did no serious damage.
 Problems, little ones mostly, did occur, and these, such as oil leaks, were fixed, although I could NEVER fix leaks permanently at the cylinder bases ...the power was too great for the cases and cylinders, even considering the oversize studs, etc. The method of a large O-ring that BMW introduced much later might have helped to solve that problem, but maybe not, because I think the leaks occurred at the stud threads area and from 'walking'.
 I suspect that too much power would always overcome the BMW case design and would always let the cylinders 'walk' some.

 The was bike ridden a fair amount with no other major problems.
 I toured with my wife Jean, see photo, numerous times.
-I did have an iron-clad rule, no trips over 800 miles in one direction (thinking of towing/trailer costs...).
 NOT ONE PERSON ever noticed that it was supercharged.
 A few asked about the gear drive whine.
 If anyone mentioned the whine, I'd give a variety of answers.
 One (besides other's I've mentioned) was to point to the odometer, and say it really REALLY needed a new set of timing sprockets and chain.